 We can’t fake it for long.
 An honest person doesn’t need to remember what they told people.
-A caring person doesn’t need to pretend to care, and a person with emotional intelligence doesn’t need to hold their anger in.
+A caring person doesn’t need to pretend to care.
+And a person with emotional intelligence doesn’t need to hold their anger in.
 When “who you are” stands out above others as excellence, others will go out of their way to be part of what you are doing.
 When “who you are”, regardless of what you say stands out negatively, others will go out of their way to avoid you.
 Who I am will determine my brand.

 Protect your personal brand like it is the key to all future opportunities, BECAUSE IT IS!